According to Pew Research Center, 77% of adults in the United States now own smartphones.

 This means that wireless service is vital to most people - so much so that many customers are willing to drop their carrier if the coverage doesn't measure up.

-While you probably consider things such as customer service, smartphone selection, and options to postpay and prepay cell phone service, coverage is still king, So just which provider has the best cell phone signal strength and coverage area?
-That is the question I'll answer by the end of this article.
+While customer service, smartphone selection, and options to postpay and prepaid cell phone service are relevant, great coverage is still king, so just which provider has the best cell phone signal strength and coverage area?

 In This Guide